recursion in programming

 Estimated Read Time: 5 minute(s)

-Common Topics: recursion, write, program, recursive, fortran
+Common Topics: recursion, program, write, recursive, fortran

-Recursion is actually quite simple.
+Recursion is quite simple.
 It’s a subroutine calling itself.
 It’s surprising but some problems that look quite hard can be trivial using recursion – but be wary – as I hope to explain there are traps you need to consider especially if working in a team environment.

 When I studied Computer Science the first language I learned was FORTRAN.
-You can’t easily do recursion in FORTRAN (my lecturer went so far as to say it can not be done, but a google search will show that’s not quite true – however for this article, I will assume you can’t).
+You can’t easily do recursion in FORTRAN (my lecturer went so far as to say it can not be done, but a Google search will show that’s not quite true – however for this article, I will assume you can’t).
 At the end of the FORTRAN part of the course, they devoted a couple of weeks to Pascal to explain its advantages and disadvantages compared to FORTRAN.
 Pascal does allow recursion so that’s where I first cut my teeth.
 The other major language in those far-off days was COBOL.
 Some versions allow it, but the general advice is, like FORTRAN – forget it.
-However FORTRAN and COBOL are not modern languages – most modern languages allow it.
-To really understand recursion you need to write an assembler program that uses it.
+However, FORTRAN and COBOL are not modern languages – most modern languages allow it.
+To understand recursion you need to write an assembler program that uses it.
 When I did assembler I had to write what’s called the quick-sort.

 After reading the Wikipedia article you are probably going yuck already.
 So let’s start with the usual first recursive program people write – The Towers of Hanoi.

 Go ahead and write and run it.
 You will learn a lot.
-It was the first recursive program I write using PASCAL.
+It was the first recursive program I wrote using PASCAL.
 Since then I have written many more and gained a lot of experience when and when not to use it.
 Wikipedia goes deeper into Tower Of Hanoi and will help in starting to understand the issues involved.

 When you have a problem to solve, sometimes a recursive solution leaps out at you.
 But from long experience in that ultimate educational institution, the school of hard knocks, that is the point to stop and say – be careful.
 Here is an example – calculating factorial n ie n(n-1)(n-2)……1.
 A recursive solution is easy – simply have a subroutine Factorial(n).
 In structured English